newtdes/newtdes.github.io/_pages/about.md

 About me
 ======
 Hi everyone, welcome to my personal website.
-I'm senior (or junior, depends on your perspectives) at [the Hong Kong University of Science and Technology](https://hkust.edu.hk/), where I am fortunate to study Computer Science (CSE), Mathematics (MATH), Data Science (DSCT), and General Business Management (GBM) (but more in Finance and Economics).
+I'm senior (or junior, depends on your perspectives) at [the Hong Kong University of Science and Technology](https://hkust.edu.hk/), where I am studying Computer Science (CSE), Mathematics (MATH), Data Science (DSCT), and General Business Management (GBM) (but more in Finance and Economics).
 I expect to graduate in 2026.
+I am also a proud Saigonese!

 My journey at HKUST that leads to that many majors is unpredictable and lucky, but I feel fortunate to have the support of my family and a group of nice and supportive friends around :).
 Probably I should have a page for my friends in my website.